 - Passengers: 4

-- Aircraft type: Must be an eVTOL aircraft.
-A 100% all-electric vertical take-off and landing aircraft.
+- Aircraft type: Must be a 100% all electric vertical take off and landing (eVTOL) aircraft.

 - Safety: Must be an extremely safe aircraft which can make a vertical emergency landing in the event of a critical failure, including the collision with a bird.